litestar-org/litestar/docs/usage/contrib/sqlalchemy.rst

 Basic Use
 ---------

-To use the `AsyncSQLAlchemyRepository` repository, you must first define your models using one of the included built-in `DeclarativeBase` ORM base implementations  (`Base` and `AuditBase`).
+To use the `SQLAlchemyAsyncRepository` repository, you must first define your models using one of the included built-in `DeclarativeBase` ORM base implementations  (`Base` and `AuditBase`).
 Both include a UUID based primary key and `AuditBase` includes an `updated` and `created` timestamp column.

 Models using these bases also include the following enhancements:
 * Auto-generated snake-case table name from class name